tim8890/hhz-hackathon-team-beacon/README.md

 ### Setup of sensor network
 - Wire the radio to gateway and sensors (Arduino) according to MySensors instructions (https://www.mysensors.org/build/connect_radio)
 - Wire measurement sensor (DHT22) to Arduino according to MySensors instructions (https://www.mysensors.org/build/humidity)
+- Upload sketches to Arduinos following the official guide (https://www.arduino.cc/en/Main/Howto)

+Note: For the DHT22 sensor to properly work the modified DHT-Library has to be imported as referenced in (https://www.mysensors.org/build/humidity)

 ### Configuration of Home-Assistant
 - The single point for configuration is the configuration.yaml inside `home/homeassistant/.homeassistant`.
 It is possible to outsource parts of the configuration for better maintainability.